rohitkrishnanm/SkillShareVerify/README.md

-# BIA ScholarVerify™ 🎓
+# SkillShareVerify™ 🎓
-### AI-Powered Assignment Evaluation System for BIA Students
+### AI-Powered Assignment Evaluation System for SkillShare Students
 **Developed by [Rohit Krishnan](https://rohitkrishnan.co.in)**

 ---

 ## 📌 Overview

-**BIA ScholarVerify™** is a Streamlit-based smart submission and analysis app designed for the **Boston Institute of Analytics (BIA)**.
+**SkillShareVerify™** is a Streamlit-based smart submission and analysis app designed for the **SKILLSHARE**.
 It allows students to upload assignments, receive instant feedback powered by **OpenAI GPT**, and download a personalized report.

 This system is built to automate:
 - Assignment submission validation